datadesk/air-quality-index/README.rst

       --help  Show this message and exit.

     Commands:
-      air_quality  Download a GeoJSON of air quality index from AirNow
+      air-quality  Download a GeoJSON of air quality index from AirNow

 Download a GeoJSON of air quality index from AirNow. ::